broooloo/quantum-code-aakarsh/README.md

 ### 🔐 Password Generator

-Generate secure and random passwords using:
+Generate strong and random passwords using:

 * Letters
 * Numbers